Bikeman868/Urchin/Urchin.Server.Owin/readme.md

 ## What does it do
-The Urchin server allows you to retrieve configuration files via HTTP(S) requests that are tailored to each combination of application, instance, machine and environment.
-Application software can make an HTTP request to Urchin at startup to get a configuration that is specific to the application instance, the machine it is running on and the environment it is running in.
+The Urchin server allows you to retrieve configuration files via HTTP(S) requests that are tailored to each combination of application, instance, machine, datacenter and environment.
+Application software can make an HTTP request to Urchin at startup to get a configuration that is specific to the application instance, the machine it is running on and the environment/datacenter it is running in.

-You only have to configure the settings that are specific to each environment, each application etc and Urchin will merge these settings together into one configuration file that is right for the specific combination of application, instance, machine and environment.
+You only have to configure the settings that are specific to each environment, each application etc and Urchin will merge these settings together into one configuration file that is right for the specific combination of application, instance, machine, datacenter and environment.

 For instance if you add a rule that says "all applications running in the integration environment should store log files in c:\Logfiles" this change will be merged into the configuration files of all